A Breakthrough in EV Battery Technology

 • Tinted roof and privacy glass

-Red MG4 EV being showcased.
+Red MG4 being showcased.

 Design and Interior